arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 If you think something could be made faster, use [jsperf.com]`https://jsperf.com` to try out options in various browsers and compare the results.
 You might be surprised.
+* **Follow Postel's Law, the Robustness Principle** "Be conservative in what you do, be liberal in what you accept from others".
+For example, functions that are invoked internally do not need to check that the input parameters are valid.
+However, public APIs should check the validity of parameters, and behave reasonably when they aren't.

 Use the `.eslintrc.json` file to follow the linting conventions used in the project.
 In addition, follow these guidelines: